 This module is assessed by 80% examination and 20% continuous assessment.
 This document specifies the continuous assessment component.

-The objective of this exercise is for you to gain practical experience in designing, implementing, training and optimizing a neural network designed to perform a real world task.
+The objective of this exercise is for you to gain practical experience in designing, implementing, training and optimizing a neural network to carry out a specific real world task.

-This year the task is Optical Recognition of Handwritten Digits, and the data sets you must
+This year the task is the Optical Recognition of Handwritten Digits, and the data sets you

 UCI Machine Learning Repository.

-The paper copy of your report and the accompanying CD/DVD must be handed in to the School Office
+A paper copy of your report must be handed in to the School Office, and the associated

-Feedback with marks will be returned within four weeks of the hand-in deadline.
+Feedback with marks will be returned within three weeks of the hand-in deadline.

 What You Need To Do